Phoenix STS Logo

 Ireland’s Only Comprehensive Course

-The only fire extinguisher technician training course in Ireland covering the complete I.S.
-291:2015+A1:2022 standard with individual practical assessment.
+A structured course covering I.S.
+291:2015+A1:2022 with individual practical assessment.

 HIQA Readiness